 In short, lenders determine if you are required to pay private mortgage insurance (PMI) based on the loan-to-value (LTV) ratio at the time your mortgage closes.
 If your LTV ratio is greater than 80% based on your mortgage amount and the appraised fair market value of the property, then you are typically required to pay PMI for conventional loans.
 If your LTV ratio is 80% or less then you are not required to pay PMI.
-We provide a comprehensive overview of PMI and when you are required to pay it on FREEandCLEAR.

 The source of your equity does not factor into the LTV ratio calculation that is used to determine if you are required to pay PMI nor does it affect how and when PMI is applied.
 For example, the at least 20% equity position required to avoid paying PMI may come from a down payment funded by personal savings or a gift or it may be existing equity that you already hold in a property you currently own that you are refinancing.
 This latter scenario applies to properties that you inherit, even if you only inherit a partial ownership interest.

 Review What is PMI and When Are You Required to Pay It?

 Technically, when you inherit a property, you own it.
 The fair market value of the property minus any mortgages or liens on the property and ownership interests held by other parties equals your equity in the property.
 So if you inherit 20% of a property and want to buy-out the parties that own the remaining 80%, your equity position should enable you to avoid paying PMI.

 There are a couple of points to keep in mind when you refinance a property to buy-out other equity holders.
 First, it is important that the property value agreed to by the other owners is consistent with the appraised fair market value.
 If the property value expectations of the other owners is significantly higher than the actual fair market value then your LTV ratio may exceed 80%, which means you may be required to pay PMI.